 "May I try this on?"
 Ginny attempted to sound friendly.
-The woman didn't reply, just walked over to a dressing room and unlocked it with a little snort of derision.
+The woman didn't reply, but she walked over to a dressing room and unlocked it with a little snort of derision.

-"Well then," Ginny snorted back childishly as she stepped in and shut the door.
+"Well then."
+Ginny snorted back childishly as she stepped in and shut the door.
 Shedding her sweats and tee-shirt, she slid the dress on gently, careful not to look in the mirror until it was all positioned.
-She turned to look with a sense of anticipation, and when she did, her eyes widened.
+She turned to look with a sense of anticipation, and when she saw herself, her eyes widened.
 The halter-style fastenings made her sensual, turning her collarbone into an appealing plane of skin and her shoulders into soft, inviting curves.
 The fit of the dress accentuated the best of her shape, and the fabric flirted with the tops of her knees, making it coy without being prudish in the least.
 I'm a bombshell, she thought, twirling and giving herself come-hither eyes in the mirror..

 The devil has damn good taste, she observed with a grin at her reflection.

 "Do I get to see it?"
-She heard his voice outside the door, and she could already tell that he knew he'd picked a good one.
+She heard Draco's voice outside the door, and she could already tell that he knew he'd picked a good one.
 She opened the door.
 He looked at her and gave her another one of those thrice-overs, admiring her from top to bottom in such a way that she knew he wanted her to see exactly what he was thinking.
 Goosebumps popped out on her skin, and she knew he saw those too.

 "You look good in it.
 I bet you look better out of it.
 Why don't you let me in there to find out?"

-"Draco…" A voice suddenly crooned at his elbow, and he turned to look at the employee who was speaking to him.
+"Mr. Malfoy…" A voice suddenly crooned at his elbow, and he turned to look at the employee who was speaking to him.
 Ginny took this as a moment to glance at the price tag dangling from her dress.
 The numbers leapt out at her in their bold, swirling script.
 She gulped.
 It cost more than she made in six months.

-"--take it.
-Here's my card," Ginny saw him handing the woman his credit card, and she burst out.
+"-take it.
+Here's my card."
+Ginny saw him handing the woman his credit card, and horror rose up.

 "Wait!"
 She held out the tag for him to see.
 The women sniggered at her.
 He looked confused.